XAI-360/TSCL/docs/Readme.md

-In this blog post we explore a potential solution that extends the application of the contrastive learning to time-series using **sparse dictionary learning**.
-Sparse dictionary learning encodes the semantics of the data by learning dictionary atoms that can be used to sparsely encode the data.
-The core of our idea here is that using the sparse representation of the time-series, it can be augmented without loosing its semantics.
+Now, how can we use contrastive learning for time series data?
+More specifically, how can we generate similar and non-similar pairs of time-series data type to be used for contrastive learning?
+In this blog post, we explore a potential solution for time-series data augmentation that extends the application of contrastive learning to time-series.
+The proposed solution is based on sparse dictionary learning.

+Sparse coding is a representation learning method which aims at finding a sparse representation of the input data (also known as sparse coding) in the form of a linear combination of basic elements as well as those basic elements themselves.
+These elements are called atoms and they compose a dictionary.
+Atoms in the dictionary are not required to be orthogonal, and they may be an over-complete spanning set.
+This problem setup also allows the dimensionality of the signals being represented to be higher than the one of the signals being observed.
+The above two properties lead to having seemingly redundant atoms that allow multiple representations of the same signal but also provide an improvement in sparsity and flexibility of the representation [[3](https://en.wikipedia.org/wiki/Sparse_dictionary_learning)].

+The core idea of this blog post is that once a time-series instance is projected to a sparse space, one can create similar examples by changing the weights of the original components in the sparse space.
+Therefore, data augmentation can be done without losing semantics.

-Our contrastive learning framework for time-series includes augmenting the data using sparse dictionary encoding and using contrastive loss to learn representations of the data.
-For contrastive learning we use Siamese Network [[3](https://leimao.github.io/article/Siamese-Network-MNIST/), [4](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf)], a classic contrastive learning network.
-By introducing multiple input channels in the network and appropriate loss functions, the Siamese Network is able to learn to represent similar inputs with similar embedding features and represent different inputs with different embedding features.
+In summary, our contrastive learning framework for time-series data consists of two steps:  1) augmenting the time-series data using sparse dictionary encoding, and 2) using the contrastive loss to learn representations of the data.
+For contrastive learning, we use Siamese Network [[4](https://leimao.github.io/article/Siamese-Network-MNIST/), [5](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf)], a classic contrastive learning network.
+By introducing multiple input channels in the network and appropriate loss functions, the Siamese Network is able to learn similar encodings for similar inputs and different encodings for different inputs.

 ## Sparse Dcitionary Learning

-Dictionary learning aims at finding an over-complete set of dictionary atoms in which data admits a sparse representation.
-These dictionary atoms may not be orthogonal.
-The most important principle of the dictionary learning is that the atoms are learned from the data itself, which makes them different from DCT, Fourier transform, Wavelets transform, and other general signal representation algorithms.
-The dictionaries and the sparse representations are learned by solving the following optimization problem:
+Dictionary learning aims at finding an over-complete set of dictionary atoms where data admits a sparse representation.
+The most important principle of dictionary learning is that the atoms are learned from the data itself, which makes this method different from DCT, Fourier transform, Wavelet transform, and other generic signal representation algorithms.
+The dictionaries, and the sparse representations are learned by solving the following optimization problem:
 $$
 argmin_{D, \alpha} \Sigma_{i=1}^K \| x_i - D\alpha_i  \|_2^2 + \lambda \| \alpha_i \|_0
 $$
-where we aim to represent the data $X=[x_1 , x_2, ..., x_K], x_i \in R^d$  using dictionary $D \in R^{d \times n}$ and representation $\alpha=[\alpha_1,...,\alpha_K], \alpha_i \in R^n$ such that $\|X - D \alpha \|^2_F$ is minimized and $\alpha$ is sparse enough.
-The level of sparsity is controled with $\lambda$ which is a positive regularization constatnt.
-The $\ell_0$ contraint can be relaxed to a convex $\ell_p$ norm.
+where we aim to represent the data $X=[x_1 , x_2, ..., x_K], x_i \in R^d$ using dictionary $D \in R^{d \times n}$ and representation $\alpha=[\alpha_1,...,\alpha_K], \alpha_i \in R^n$ such that $|X - D \alpha |^2_F$ is minimized and $\alpha$ is sparse enough.
+The level of sparsity is controlled with $\lambda$ which is a positive regularization constant.
+The $\ell_0$ constraint can be relaxed to a convex $\ell_p$ norm.

-Solving this optimization problem usually is based on altering between solving for $D$ and $\alpha$, using methods like k-SVD [[5](https://sites.fas.harvard.edu/~cs278/papers/ksvd.pdf)], LASSO [[6](https://arxiv.org/pdf/0804.1302.pdf)], OMP [[7](https://openaccess.thecvf.com/content_iccv_2013/papers/Bao_Fast_Sparsity-Based_Orthogonal_2013_ICCV_paper.pdf)], ADMM [[8](http://ai.stanford.edu/~wzou/zou_bhaskar.pdf)] and FISTA [[9](https://people.rennes.inria.fr/Cedric.Herzet/Cedric.Herzet/Sparse_Seminar/Entrees/2012/11/12_A_Fast_Iterative_Shrinkage-Thresholding_Algorithmfor_Linear_Inverse_Problems_(A._Beck,_M._Teboulle)_files/Breck_2009.pdf)].
+Solving this optimization problem usually is based on altering between solving for $D$ and $\alpha$, using methods like k-SVD [[6](https://sites.fas.harvard.edu/~cs278/papers/ksvd.pdf)], LASSO [[7](https://arxiv.org/pdf/0804.1302.pdf)], OMP [[8](https://openaccess.thecvf.com/content_iccv_2013/papers/Bao_Fast_Sparsity-Based_Orthogonal_2013_ICCV_paper.pdf)], ADMM [[9](http://ai.stanford.edu/~wzou/zou_bhaskar.pdf)] and FISTA [[10](https://people.rennes.inria.fr/Cedric.Herzet/Cedric.Herzet/Sparse_Seminar/Entrees/2012/11/12_A_Fast_Iterative_Shrinkage-Thresholding_Algorithmfor_Linear_Inverse_Problems_(A._Beck,_M._Teboulle)_files/Breck_2009.pdf)].

 ### Winner-Take-All Autoencoders

-To learn the sparse dictionaries, we use auto-encoders and more specifically `Winner-Take-All Autoencoders` [[10](https://papers.nips.cc/paper/5783-winner-take-all-autoencoders.pdf)].
-The idea is to learn an encoder and a decoder as we do in all autoencoders, but after computing the last feature maps of the encoder, rather than reconstructing the input from all of the hidden units of the feature maps, we identify the single largest hidden activity within each feature map, and set the rest of the activities as well as their derivatives to zero.

-This results in a sparse representation whose sparsity level is the number of feature maps.
-The decoder then reconstructs the output using only the active hidden units in the feature maps and the reconstruction error is only backpropagated through these hidden units as well.

-After training, the encoder activity map is the sparse representaiton.
-In addition, if a shallow decoder is used, the weights of the decoder would be the atoms of the dictionary.
+To learn the sparse dictionaries, we use auto-encoders and more specifically the `Winner-Take-All Autoencoders` [[11](https://papers.nips.cc/paper/5783-winner-take-all-autoencoders.pdf)].
+WTA autoencoders are similar to other autoencoders except that the goal is to learn sparse representations rather than dense ones.
+To achieve this goal, after training the encoder the single largest hidden activity of each feature map is kept and the rest (as well as their derivatives) are set to zero.
+Next, the decoder reconstructs the output from the sparse feature maps.
+This results in a sparse representation where the sparsity level is the number of non-zero feature maps.
+It is noteworthy that if a shallow decoder is used, the weights of the decoder are the atoms of the dictionary.

 ![Fig. 1](./static/wta_conv.png)

-*Fig. 2: Architecture for CONV-WTA autoencoder with spatial sparsity [[10](https://papers.nips.cc/paper/5783-winner-take-all-autoencoders.pdf)]*.
+*Fig. 2: Architecture for CONV-WTA autoencoder with spatial sparsity [[11](https://papers.nips.cc/paper/5783-winner-take-all-autoencoders.pdf)]*.

 ## Contrastive Learning Method

-We use `Dimensionality Reduction by Learning an Invariant Mapping` (DrLIM)  [[4](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf)] for learning the representations and for unsupervised similar/unsimilar classification of the time-series.
+We use Dimensionality Reduction by Learning an Invariant Mapping (DrLIM)  [[5](http://yann.lecun.com/exdb/publis/pdf/hadsell-chopra-lecun-06.pdf)] for learning the representations and for unsupervised classification of the time-series.

-DrLIM learns a family of functions $G$ parameterized with $W$, i.e. neural networks, that maps the inputs to a manifold such that the eucleadian distance between the points in the manifold $D_W(x_1, x_2) = \|G_W(x_1) - G_W(x_2) \|_2$ approximates the similarity of the semantic meaning of $x_1$ and $x_2$.
-To achieve the goal for each input one pair of similar and one pair of unsimilar samples are created.
-If we have access to the labels of the data, the similar samples could be two samples from the same class and the unsimilar pair could be from two different classes.
-If we do not have access to the labels and the input data is an image, we can augment the input image (cropping, skewing, rotating, ...) to create the similar pair.
-However, creating the unsimilar pair is not as simple.
-For instance, we can assume that any other sample in the training batch is unsimilar.

-Creating the similar and unsimilar paths, we train a network that lables the similar pair by one, $Y=1$, and labels the unsimilar pair as zero, $Y=0$.
-To minimize the distance $D_W$ between the simialr samples and to maximize the distance between the unsimilar samples DrLIM uses the following loss function:
+DrLIM works by learning a family of functions $G$ that map the inputs to a manifold such that the euclidean distance between the points on the manifold $D_W(x_1, x_2) = |G_W(x_1) - G_W(x_2) |_2$ approximates the dissimilarity of the semantic meaning of $x_1$ and $x_2$.
+As an example, $G$ can be a neural network parametrized with $W$.
+To train the network, each input data point is paired with a similar and dissimilar sample.
+If we have access to the actual labels, similar samples can come from the same class while dissimilar samples belong to different classes.
+If we do not have access to the labels and the input data is an image, we can augment the input image (cropping, skewing, rotating, ...) to create a similar pair.
+Since creating the dissimilar pair is more challenging, a common approach is to assume that all the samples in the training batch are dissimilar.To train the network, the similar pair is labeled as one, $Y=1$, and the dissimilar pair is labeled as zero, $Y=0$.
+To minimize the distance $D_W$ between the similar samples while maximizing the distance between the dissimilar ones, DrLIM uses the following loss function:
 $$
 L(W, Y, X_1, X_2) = (Y)(D_W)^2 + (1-Y)\{ min(0, m-D_W)^2 \}
 $$